Support Home > Search > Jetpack Search: Frequently Asked Questions

 add_filter( 'jetpack_instant_search_options', 'jp_filter_query' );

-This filter will remove all posts/pages with the “removeme” category from search results.
-See the developer documentation for other fields available.
+This filter will remove all posts/pages with the “remove me” category from Jetpack Search results.
+For other available fields, see the developer documentation.

 function jp_filter_query( $options ) {